 Rachel Query, ARNP

-The Sea Mar Nurse Practitioner Residency is a 12-month long program that begins with a four-week orientation process and gradually progresses to full independent practice.
+The Sea Mar Nurse Practitioner Residency is a 12-month long program that gradually progresses to full independent practice.